boobo94/boobo94.github.io/_drafts/webservice-architecture-golang.md

 This article will present how I structure my projects when I need to create a simple web service in Golang.
 It's very important for you to keep a simple but intuitive architecture, because as you know, in golang you can call methods by referencing the package name.

-In the following lines I'll present a simple, but traditional model of web service [architecture](/webservice/setup-custom-service-ubuntu/) used by me in most of the projects that I'm involved in.
+In the following lines I'll present a simple, but traditional model of web service [architecture](/webservice/setup-custom-service-ubuntu/) used by me in most of the projects that I'm involved in, treating each individual web service's component.

 ## /api

 ![](/images/api.svg)

-The api package is the folder where all the API endpoints are grouped into sub-packages by the purpose they serve.
+The API package is the folder where all the API endpoints are grouped into sub-packages by the purpose they serve.
 That means, I prefer to have a special package with it's main scope to solve a specific problem.

 For example all the login, register, forgot password, reset password handlers, I prefer to be defined into a package named **registration**.